 In-kind contributions are recorded in the Statement of Activities at estimated fair value and recognized as revenue and expense (or an asset) in the period they are received.
-The estimated value of donated services and materials has been recorded in the financial statements as follows:
+There are no donated services and materials recorded in the financial statements as of June 30, 2016 and 2015.